rj45/rj32/tilemap/README.md

 - Color reduction by k-means clustering:
   - Finds `-palettes` number of palettes of `-perpalette` colors each
   - Clusters the tiles into one of these palettes
+  - Can ensure that the `-transparent` color is always the 0th entry in each palette that has it
   - If adjacent tiles on a grid share a palette (for example if a 2x2 grid of tiles (16x16px) all share the same palette number) then:
     - `-gridw` is the width of the grid in tiles (defaults to 1)
     - `-gridh` is the height of the grid in tiles (defaults to 1)